gudi99/100DaysOfMLCode/README.md

 It's about a month of #100DaysOfMLCode challenge.
 Going fine till day.
 Learning is something needs to move on and on to sharp yourself.
 I hope this challenge gives a good starting for my ML journey.

 Today, I completed the Lesson8 by learning a new algorithm, implementing it and calculating the accuracy.
 Then, next task for me was to beat the accuracy score of 93.6% done by the instructors in the videos.
 I finally beat with the K Nearest Neighbor algorithm.
 It is really superb in classification.
 All the other algorithms I tried were taking a lot of time and couldn't able to give good accuracy score but this algorithm run in 0.109 seconds (Really WOW!!!) and achieved 94% in the first try itself and I could able to beat the instructor's accuracy score.

+## Day 31: 28 Sep 2018
+Today started Lesson 10: Datasets
+It's about enron dataset. enron is a company where it was bankrupted by the some of the employees and others.
+Instructor is trying to teach how to work on the dataset, how can we understand the dataset with our targeted questions till now.

+Machine Learning really makes wonders that is we can literally find answers to many questions using machines easily.
+We should have deep understanding of algorithms, data we need, how can we train the machine, test it using test cases everything matters.
+If we could able to understand all these damn sure we can find answer to any question.